-If your basement suffers from frequent flooding, your landscaping may be to blame.
-The water that builds up outside your home can easily flow into your basement in several different ways, leading to severe water damage, significant costs, potential risk for mold growth, and can even cause water to enter your home's foundation.
+Your landscaping may be to blame if your basement suffers from frequent flooding.
+The water that builds up outside your home can easily flow into your basement in several ways, leading to severe water damage, high costs, the potential risk for mold growth, and can even cause water to enter your home's foundation.
 Luckily, there are some things you can do to limit your risk of flooding due to landscaping issues.
 Use these tips from the experts at ServiceMaster Restore to improve your yard's drainage today.

 1. CHECK YOUR LANDSCAPE GRADING